syncfusion-content/install-docs/Common/Essential-Studio/Installation/Source-Code.md

 ## Overview

-Syncfusion provides a Source Code Add On installer that allows you to modify the Syncfusion source code and use customized assemblies.
+Syncfusion provides a Source Code Add On installer that allows you to modify the Syncfusion source code and use customized assemblies and custom NuGet packages.
 This installer contains all of the Essential Studio sources, and you can easily build the customized source.
 The Source License is required in order to download and install the Source Code Add-on installer.

+N> From 2022 Volume 1 release Syncfusion included Blazor Build Manager utility to generate the Blazor NuGet packages along with dependency packages.
+This will allows you to generate Blazor custom NuGet packages.

 ## Supported Platforms